timscott/flipit/README.markdown

 # Open/Closed Principle

-Code that implements features should be "closed for modification" after we set up flipping.
+Code that implements features should be "closed for modification" after flipping is set up.
 We want to be able to change application behavior with settings only.
 Worst case, we should only have to change the feature class.
 We should *never* have to change the code where the feature is flipped.

 # Settings

 ## What Are Settings?

 A setting can be anything.
-It is whatever bits of information you need to flip a feature using any kind of logic.
-Some flipper tools decide how to flip features based strictly on users and user groups.
+It's whatever bits of information you need to flip a feature using custom logic.
+Some feature flippers only allow `on` and `off` settings.
+That's too limiting for our needs.
+Some feature flippers are based strictly on users and user groups.
 You can do that with FlipIt, but it's not baked in.

 ## Where Are Settings?

 The preceding examples use the built-in `AppSettingsFeatureSettingsProvider` which uses .NET configuration as the settings store.
 This is simple and natural in many environments.
 However, what if you want non-technical staff (or techies without production access) to be able to flip features?

 Create your own implementation of `IFeatureSettingsProvider`.
 For example, you might create `SqlServerFeatureSettingsProvider` or `MongoFeatureSettingsProvider`.
-From there it's not hard to imagine simple admin UI for feature flipping.
-Oh yeah, if you create these implementations, please share!
+From there it's easy to imagine a simple admin UI for feature flipping.
+Oh yeah, if you create any of these implementations, please share!